-Sustainable co-existence with the global environment means

-that the Company will be ever mindful of the fact that its corporate activities depend on a healthy planet and that the Earth's resources are limited.
+Sustainable co-existence with the global environment means that the Company will be ever mindful of the fact that its corporate activities depend on a healthy planet and that the Earth's resources are limited.

-Sustainable co-existence with society means that, through such activities, etc.
+Sustainable co-existence with society means that, through such means as dialogue and interaction with stakeholders, the Company is endeavoring to enhance enterprise value.